rettichschnidi/acerc11xdrv/PROTOCOL.md

 The presented USB id is: 1de1:c101

 The C110 uses a fairly simple protocol.

-Per frame there is a picture with its header:
+Per frame there is a picture with its 24 bytes long header, which we call widget.

-Header
+Header/Widget
 ------

-In front of every picture there is a simple 24 byte long header:
+In front of every picture there is a simple 24 byte long widget:

 	+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 	+02|00|00|00|00|10|3e|10|01|00|00|00|20|03|00|00|e0|01|00|00|XX|YY|ZZ|00+